-HMRC has estimates that errors and mistakes results in over £9 billion lost taxes annually, a loss they feel they can hugely reduce by making people switch from manual bookkeeping to full digital bookkeeping.
+HMRC has estimates that errors and mistakes results in over £9 billion lost taxes annually.
+This is a loss HMRC feel they can hugely reduce by forcing a switch from manual bookkeeping to full digital bookkeeping.

 When Does Making Tax Digital Start

 The key role out dates for Making Tax Digital are: